RoyaleAPI/cr-api-docs/docs/showcase.md

 # Showcase

 Here are some applications which use our API.
 Want to get your app listed here?
-Open an issue on our [docs issue tracker](https://github.com/RoyaleAPI/cr-api-docs/issues) or let us know about it on [our Discord server](https://discord.me/RoyaleAPI)
+Read about how you can do that [here](https://github.com/RoyaleAPI/cr-api-docs/wiki/Showcase)!

 !> Unless otherwise noted, this is not an official endorsement.